»Waypoint Server Installation

 waypoint install command.

-This command will install a server into Docker, Kubernetes, or Nomad,
+This command will install a server into Docker, Kubernetes, AWS ECS, or Nomad,

 bootstrap the server, and configure your local CLI to access that server.